NFL DFS picks, daily Fantasy lineup advice for Sunday, Week 15

 The Week 15 NFL DFS main slate is one of the largest of the season with 13 games kicking during the afternoon windows.
 Though the NFL DFS player pool has increased, so has the size of many injury lists this time of year.
 Freezing temperatures could also slow offenses in games like Bears vs. Browns and Chiefs vs. Chargers.
 That's why Rams vs. Lions might be one of the top games for daily Fantasy players to target.

-Both teams have prolific offense and they're playing in a dome, leading to an over/under of 54.5 points, easily the highest total on the board this week.
+Both teams have prolific offenses with the likes of Matthew Stafford, Jahmyr Gibb and Puka Nacua, and they're playing in a dome, leading to an over/under of 54.5 points, easily the highest total on the board this week.
 Which NFL DFS picks should you target, and which sleepers can differentiate your lineups?
 Before making any DFS picks on sites like FanDuel or DraftKings for Sunday, be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.

 McClure is a legendary professional DFS player with more than $2 million in career winnings.
 He uses a powerful prediction model that simulates every snap of NFL action, taking factors such as matchups, statistical trends, and injuries into account.
 This allows him to find the best DFS values that he shares only with members at SportsLine.
 His methodology has led to enormous cashes on FanDuel and DraftKings, including.
 In 2023, he finished tied for first in the DraftKings Millionaire Maker twice and the FanDuel Million once.
 Anyone who has followed him could be way up.